sebvz777/Data_Science_Team12/README.md

 ## Data

-Using the files tba and tba we aim to test and present our model (see Video tba).
+Using the files in test\ we aim to test and present our model (see Video tba).
 Coming Soon (at latest 21.06.)

 ## Installation